 Lip Balm and Soap

-There is an opportunity to make some lip balm using beeswax (from our hives), organic shea butter and organic coconut oil.
+There can be an opportunity to make some lip balm using beeswax (from our hives), organic shea butter and organic coconut oil.
 And perhaps some of our Honey Soap

 Participants will probably be able to take home seeds or plants to grow to help bees.
 The details are yet to be finalised!

-We shall make seed bombs.
+We may make seed bombs.
 A small ball of clay and compost, containing wild flower seeds, providing a starter environment for the flowers to establish themselves.
 In the spring, drop these in appropriate places where they can grow.

 Wild flowers are important for wildlife.
 With a bit of luck, the seeds in the seedbombs will grow into plants and set seed themselves, starting generations of bee-friendly plants.

 Best not to lob seed bombs into your neighbour's garden; they may not be pleased.
 A patch of ground in your own garden, a pot, or a little corner you know of where you can watch them grow would be best.

 You can find instructions on how to make your own seed balls on the internet or buy a kit to make them from www.seedball.co.uk

 We have a little honey to taste.
-We collected a little honey last spring when the bees had some to spare, giving you a chance to taste real honey from bees never fed on sugar – which you can't get anywhere else!
+We sometimes collect a little honey in spring when the bees have some to spare, giving you a chance to taste real honey from bees never fed on sugar – which you can't get anywhere else!